WOA-Project/SurfaceDuo-Guides/InstallWindows/Files/InstallWindows-SurfaceDuo2.md

 ## What you will get 🛒

-You will end up with both Android and Windows on your Surface Duo 2.
-Android and Windows will both split the internal storage (64GB and 64GB or 128GB and 128GB or 256GB and 256GB).
+You will end up with both Android™ and Windows on your Surface Duo 2.
+Android™ and Windows will both split the internal storage (64GB and 64GB or 128GB and 128GB or 256GB and 256GB).

-Android will boot normally, and you will have to use a PC to boot Windows when needed.
+Android™ will boot normally, and you will have to use a PC to boot Windows when needed.

 # Steps 🛠️

 ## Unlocking the bootloader

-- Backup all your data. **_You will lose everything you have on Android and will start from scratch_**.
+- Backup all your data. **_You will lose everything you have on Android™ and will start from scratch_**.

-- In Android settings, enable the Developer Settings menu (7 consecutive taps on Build Number), and turn on "OEM Unlock" inside it.
+- In Android™ settings, enable the Developer Settings menu (7 consecutive taps on Build Number), and turn on "OEM Unlock" inside it.

-Assuming your Surface Duo 2 is booted to Android, plugged to your PC:
+Assuming your Surface Duo 2 is booted to Android™, plugged to your PC:

 - Open a command prompt on your PC and run this command:
 ```